Code-Institute-Submissions/SOliv1-milestone2_NovResub/README/README2.md

 #### Home Page - major bug issue

 #### unresolved

+The contact page should be done in flask or as a fullstack but I do not have time to do this and so contact does not work.

 Below is the link to a home page I created but cannot deploy as somehow the links have caused issues with both my bar chart and my pie chart not rendering on the webpage.

 https://8000-d2264e7f-c97d-48d2-b0ad-7b63896e9c67.ws-eu01.gitpod.io/piechart.html